Bonifatius94/Access-Risk-Control-Tool/README.md

 ## Compiling the Project:
 - load maven side bar: View -> Tool Windows -> Maven Projects (if the side bar is empty, click it, or if that does not help, click the refresh button at the top of the side bar)
-- open to the 'Lifecycle' region -> execute 'clean' -> execute 'compile'
+- open the 'Lifecycle' region
+- execute 'clean'
+- execute 'compile'

 ## Running the Unit Tests:
+- open the 'Lifecycle' region
 - execute 'clean' (this should not be required but is good measure)
 - execute 'test'

 ## Making a Release:
+- open the 'Lifecycle' region
+- execute 'clean'
-- execute 'clean' -> execute 'package'
+- execute 'package'
 - go to the 'target' folder (inside 'art') -> copy 'AccessRiskTool.jar' and the entire 'lib' folder
-- make sure that the lib folder does not contain any file except *.jar files and also not the file 'sapjco3.jar'
+- make sure that the lib folder does not contain any files except *.jar files and also not the file 'sapjco3.jar'
+- add the README.txt file from a former build
+- zip the folder and release it

+## Notes:
+This procedure was only tested on a Windows 10 machine.
+Please feel free to report any issues with your deveploment environment setup.

+Technical documentation was made by Marco Tröster (marco.troester@student.uni-augsburg.de)